-The NPS and the FWC. in consultation with the USFWS, would continue to involve other stakeholders including other government agencies, nongovernment organizations, and interested individuals.
+The NPS and the FWC, in consultation with the USFWS, would continue to involve other stakeholders including other government agencies, nongovernment organizations, and interested individuals.
 The FWC has an established process for interested stakeholders to comment on the rule-making process regarding hunting management throughout the state, including an established Deer Management Stakeholder Group.
-The Deer Management Stakeholder Group has been in existence since December 2006 and is comprised of an e-mail distribution list that goes to approximately 80 individuals and groups interested in deer management.
-The group is governed by a steering committee. currently 17 individuals representing 19 different interest groups.
+The Deer Management Stakeholder Group has been in existence since December 2006 and is comprised of an email distribution list that goes to approximately 80 individuals and groups interested in deer management.
+The group is governed by a steering committee, currently 17 individuals representing 19 different interest groups.
 The steering committee is the main representative discussion forum and is constituted as a "Technical Assistance Group" to provide facts and information on deer management issues.
 The Technical Assistance Group exists in parallel with the FWC deer management team which is a group of FWC staff charged with developing the deer management plan.
 The steering committee meets roughly every two months and meetings are open to any member and members of the public.
 The Deer Management Stakeholder Group's site is made available to stakeholders by the FWC as a service to support effective stakeholder action.
 Since the FWC is an agency partner in the proposed framework of alternative 3, the NPS proposes utilizing the existing stakeholder participation process established by the FWC.
 This would avoid duplication of effort by stakeholders and the agencies involved in the process, while allowing each of the agency partners to play an active role in the stakeholder participation process.
 The NPS feels that this cooperative process will ultimately lead to better decision-making for the Preserve.
-To ensure that a specific part of the FWC stakeholder involvement process is carved out for discussion of the adaptive management process in the Preserve, the NPS proposes to have an annual agenda item in the FWC stakeholder involvement process.
+To ensure that a specific part of the FWC stakeholder involvement process is dedicated to the adaptive management process in the Preserve, the NPS proposes to have an annual agenda item in the FWC stakeholder involvement process.
+The NPS would notify the public of this annual discussion and would review all comments received during the process before taking any action as part of the adaptive management process.
 This would guarantee that the public and other stakeholders have a role in the adaptive management process on an annual basis.

-2. Management Objectives - Implement clear, measurable, and agreed-upon management objectives to guide decision-making and evaluate management effectiveness over time.
+2. Management Objectives - Implement clear, measurable, and agreed-upon management objectives to guide decisionmaking and evaluate management effectiveness over time.